vega/vega-lite/site/docs/transform/timeunit.md

 <span class="vl-example" data-name="time_output_utc_scale"></span>

+{:#params}

 ## Time Unit Parameters

-If a TimeUnit string is provided, default time unit parameters are used.
 To customize time unit parameters, you can set `timeUnit` to be a time unit definition object.
 It can have the following properties.

 {% include table.html props="unit,maxbins,step,utc" source="TimeUnitParams" %}

 ### Example: Customizing Step

-The `step` parameter can be used to specify a bin size with respect to the smallest denominator in the TimeUnit provided.
+The `step` parameter can be used to specify a bin size with respect to the smallest denominator in the time unit provided.
+The following example shows sum of distance traveled for each 5-minute interval.

 <span class="vl-example" data-name="time_custom_step"></span>